-ACTIVITY C2: SOWING THE SEEDS
+ACTIVITY C2: Sowing the Seeds

-Time Description Materials: 30 minutes Students will plant food that they will later harvest (and hopefully eat) Planting step cards cut up and placed in envelopes (one envelope with one set of cards per group) Pots that will be appropriate for lettuce, a few radishes, or a bean plant to grow to maturity (this will avoid the transplanting step) Drainage trays, potting soil or seed starter mix (a little more expensive but more effective) Spray bottle with water for each group Masking tape for labelling and for sticking plastic wrap if necessary Seeds (including any that you may have soaked) Tweezers (optional - for handling very small seeds) Plastic wrap
+Time Description Materials: 30 minutes Students will plant food that they will later harvest (and hopefully eat) □ Planting step cards cut up and placed in envelopes (one envelope with one set of cards per group) □ Pots that will be appropriate for lettuce, a few radishes, or a bean plant to grow to maturity (this will avoid the transplanting step) □ Drainage trays, potting soil or seed starter mix (a little more expensive but more effective) □ Spray bottle with water for each group □ Masking tape for labelling and for sticking plastic wrap if necessary □ Seeds (including any that you may have soaked) □ Tweezers (optional - for handling very small seeds) □ Plastic wrap

-- 1. Divide class into groups.
+- 1. Divide the class into groups.
 Depending on how much material you have, allow groups to choose an appropriate number of types of plants to grow. - 2.
-Provide each group with a set of the jumbled cards that describe the planting steps. - 3.
+Provide each group with a set of jumbled cards that describe the planting steps (see attached sheet or click here for a separate unbranded document of the steps). - 3.
 Groups work together to un-jumble the steps. - 4.
 Teacher circulates and checks groups for the correct order.
 Once groups have identified the correct order, they are given the seeds and permission to proceed with planting.
 Groups then go through the planting steps as written on the cards.